MINI Countryman Cooper S E All4 engines, drive & performance

 On the road, the Countryman is a subtly different beast to most other plug-in hybrids, in that the sporty side of the MINI DNA really shows through.
 Other such hybrid family cars-cum-SUVs tend to be a little softer, but the Countryman is a MINI first and a family car second.
 Well, in terms of the way it drives, anyway.

 If you don’t mind a firm feel to the ride in town and have plenty of back roads to enjoy, the Countryman could well be your cup of tea.
-But if you want something a bit smoother and more refined, this could leave an unpleasant taste in your mouth.
+But if you want something a bit smoother and more refined, you could find this a bit wearing.

 MINI Countryman Cooper S E ALL4 hybrid engine, 0-62mph and acceleration